The Low FODMAP Diet for IBS, SIBO, and Chronic Digestive Symptoms

 Regular milk, yogurt, ice cream, and some soft cheeses

-Wheat and rye products
+Wheat- and rye-based products

-Lower FODMAP alternatives
+Lower FODMAP alternatives that are often better tolerated

-Pineapple, kiwi, oranges
+Pineapple, kiwi, and oranges

 Maple syrup and small amounts of dark chocolate

-Carrots, potatoes, eggplant
+Carrots, potatoes, and eggplant

 Lactose-free dairy, almond milk, brie, and most hard cheeses

-Oats, quinoa, rice, gluten-free breads
+Oats, quinoa, rice, and gluten-free breads

 Eggs, tofu, and minimally processed meats and seafood